moongardenmods/allium-docs/docs/reference/allium-lib.md

 ## `allium.environment()`

 Get the current environment the game is running in.
 If `"client"`, then client specific rendering classes are available for use.
-If `"server"`, then dedicated server specific classes are available for use.
+If `"server"`, then the client logic is unavailable, but anything else is available.

 ### Returns